qmudge/Black-jack-game/README.md

 ![screenshot 86](https://user-images.githubusercontent.com/34503137/34211906-42b829f0-e5a3-11e7-8545-5d27fbb02ccd.png)
 ## User opted to stay, Dealer hits if their score equals or is less than 18.
 Losses tally increments by one in the scoreboard window.
 ![screenshot 87](https://user-images.githubusercontent.com/34503137/34212208-4c8c16f2-e5a4-11e7-8fef-2bd6f04520b4.png)
+## Next game commences when user selects to deal.